AminurRouf/orcid-oauth-2/README.md

 This is a demo MVC.net example of [ORCID](https://github.com/ORCID) oauth 2.
 It is a c# example of how to conduct a 3 legged oauth 2 sign in and retrieve read-limited data from orcid.

+##Demo
+Click [here](http://orcidoauth2demo.azurewebsites.net/) to view the demo.

 ##Quick Setup
 - Clone or down the project on to your machine.
 - Open oricd-oauth-2.sln in Visual Studio.
 - In web.config amend client-id and client-secret to your orcid client id and secret.
 - press F5 to run website.
 Navigate to home page.
 Click Log In (i.e Navigate to http://localhost:55247/Account/Login)
-- Click the "Orcid" sign in button.
+- Click the "Orcid" log in button.
 This should take you to the Orcid "authorise" page.
 - Sign in to your Orid account and press authorise.
 You should then be redirected to http://localhost:55247/access, where you can see your orcid details.
 - Press "Fetch" to view your "read-limited" orcid data.